-Child's Name: \\\\\ Date: \\\\\
+Child's Name: Date:

 Dear Family,

-I wanted to let you know your child has signs of a contagious disease or serious illness:
+I wanted to let you know your child has signs of a contagio us disease or serious illness:

 Diarrhea Vomiting Muscle Aches/Pains

 Extreme Fatigue Shortness of Breath Difficulty Breathing

-Extreme Fatigue Headache
+Headache

 Has a Fever of Has a Rash Other

 This is what we did:

-Applied an Ice Pack Applied a Bandage TLC Called: Other:
+Applied an Ice Pack Applied a Bandage TLC

+Called: Other:

-Called @ \\\\\ Sent home @ \\\\\
+Called @ Sent home @

-New Mexico State Licensing Regulations mandate the school send your child home when he or she exhibits any signs of contagious disease and or severe illness.
-In addition, your child must remain home for 24 hours after illness subsides.
-Examples of potential illness listed below:

-- Has fever of 100.4 degrees • - Observable signs of illness or behavior changes that may be an indicator • - Has vomited or experienced diarrhea two or more times in the prior 24 hours - Has symptoms of Conjunctivitis (pink eye) • - Has mouth sores with drooling ٠ - Has an undiagnosed, concerning rash • - Has been on antibiotics for Strep Throat or Impetigo for less than 24 hours - prolonged cough or respiratory symptoms that limit participation if your child has severe seasonal • allergies, please bring a medical provider's note letting us know of his/her condition
+all COVID 19 safety guidelines and a Has fever of 100.4 degrees Observable signs of illness of Has vomited or experienced of Has symptoms of Conjunctivity Has mouth sores with drooling Has an undiagnosed, concerned Has been on antibiotics for States Has prolonged cough or respective requirements have been met.
+Examp or behavior changes that may be an in diarrhea two or more times in the pr sitis (pink eye) sing ning rash trep Throat or Impetigo for less than siratory symptoms that limit particip sing a medical provider's note letting ndicator rior 24 hours n 24 hours

-Date child may return to school

-Please note that at this time, parents must monitor their child at home for 24 hours.
-If symptoms subside and no additional symptoms develop in 24 hours, then the child may return to school.
-If symptoms worsen or new symptoms appear, the child may not return to school without proof of a negative Covid-19 test or a medical provider note stating that a Covid-19 test was not recommend and that the child is clear to return to school.
+develop in 24 hours, then the child may retu onitor their child at home for 24 hours.
+If symptoms worsen or new syntest or a medical provider note stating that ymptoms subside and no additional symptoms ymptoms appear, the child may not return to a Covid-19 test was not recommend and that

-Educator Signature: Office Signature:
+Office Signature:

-Parent Signature: \\\\\
+Parent Signature: